CSCI-KNOX/CSCI-3753-PA1/README.md

 ```text
 (-v7) Local version - append to kernel release
 ```
 Replace `-v7` with your name.
 Tab to the top directory and select `<Save>` and save it to the .config file (default).
-Use left arrow to select the `Exit` from the general setup menu and left arraw again to select `Exit` from the `menuconfig` application.
+Use left arrow to select the `Exit` from the general setup menu and left arrow again to select `Exit` from the `menuconfig` application.

 ### 1.5 Compile the Kernel